iomete/iom-docs/glossary/materialized-views.md

 ---
 title: Materialized Views
-description: Explore the concept of materialized views, which store precomputed data as physical tables, making them ideal for frequently performed complex queries or aggregations.
-Learn how to easily create materialized views using the IOMETE SQL Editor and set up automatic refreshes for up-to-date data.
+description: Materialized views differ from regular database views as they store precomputed data as a physical table.
+This feature makes them well-suited for handling complex queries or aggregations that are frequently performed.
 ---

 # Materialized Views